Thorium/the-elmish-book/chapters/commands/failing-async.md

 Here, when the message `GenerateRandomNumber` is dispatched, we issue an asynchronous command that generates a random number after a delay of 1 second. if that number is less than 0.5 then an exception is thrown and the operation "fails".

-Of course this an artificial failure because *we* are choosing when to throw an exception.
+Of course this is an artificial failure because *we* are choosing when to throw an exception.
 In a real-world example, keep exception handling for operations that fail without us having control over their failure.

 Lastly we render the `Value` onto the user interface.
 Green when it is `Ok` of some number and crimson when it is an `Error`.
 Of course we will have a button to dispatch the `GenerateRandomNumber` event:
 ```fsharp